slsdetectorgroup/slsDetectorPackage/docs/src/configcommands.rst

 Introduction
 -------------

-To connect to any device, one needs a unique combination of IP address and port number.
-The IP identifies which device one is talking to, and the port tells it which service one wants to use.
+To connect to any device, one needs a unique combination of **IP address** (which identifies the device) and **port number** (which specifies the service).

-This package usually deals with two network interfaces:
+This package typically deals with two types of network interfaces:

-* 1 GbE public interface - Accessible from anywhere on the network.
-One can simply ping this interface from any PC to check connectivity.
+* **1 GbE public interface** - Accessible from anywhere on the network.
+Connectivity can be verified by pinging this interface from any PC.

-* 10 GbE private interface - Usually dedicated to a specific PC for high-speed data transfer.
-Along with the 1 GbE public interface (1500 MTU), it also has 1 or more private 10GbE interfaces (9000 MTU) and they are not reachable from other machines.
+* **10 GbE private interface** - Dedicated to high-speed data transfer with a specific PC.
+In addition to the 1 GbE public interface (MTU 1500), the device may include one or more private 10 GbE interfaces (MTU 9000), which are not accessible from other machines.

 Client to Module
 -----------------